Singapore and International Efforts

 SINGAPORE AND INTERNATIONAL EFFORTS

 As a small low-lying city-state with an open economy, Singapore is particularly vulnerable to the consequences of climate change.
 We have a deep interest in global efforts to address potential disruptions to natural ecosystems and human societies.
-Singapore has always been a strong supporter of multilateral approaches to global issues, and we work closely with other countries to tackle the climate challenge.
+Singapore has always engaged actively in multilateral approaches to global issues, and we work closely with other countries to tackle the climate challenge.

 The UN Framework Convention on Climate Change